rmzs0711/gsoc2022-proposal-haskell/README.md

 ### Semantic highlight ###

 We already have Semantic Tokens support in [LSP](https://github.com/haskell/lsp/pull/314).
-So the rest of the work is implementing a creation of Semantic Tokens after analysis of document and sending them to the LSP client.
+So the rest of the work is implementing a creation of Semantic Tokens after analysis of the document and sending them to the LSP client.

 ### **Interaction between semantic and basic highlighting** ###

-[Basic highlighting](https://marketplace.visualstudio.com/items?itemName=justusadam.language-haskell) now is working inside another extension and LSP spec doesn't tell us about how 2 versions of highlighting will work together.
+[Basic highlighting](https://marketplace.visualstudio.com/items?itemName=justusadam.language-haskell) now is working inside another extension and LSP spec doesn't tell us how 2 versions of highlighting will work together.

 ### **Way of implementation** ###